 If you’re lucky enough to not experience constipation during the earliest days of your pregnancy, you’re not done yet, there’s still one fireball you have to dodge first – and that’s diarrhea.

 Throughout the entirety of your pregnancy, you can expect your appetite to take a hit at random times without you necessarily doing anything much to warrant it.

 Many women even begin noticing a decrease in their appetite levels before their missed period.

 With morning sickness and all the nausea and vomiting going on, it’s only normal for your appetite to take a dip.

 7) Dizziness, Lightheadedness And Headaches

-Blood vessels are known to widen and expand during pregnancy, which tends to cause dizziness and lightheadedness due to a decrease in blood pressure in the body.
+Blood vessels are known to widen and expand during pregnancy, which tends to cause dizziness and lightheadedness due to a decrease in blood pressure in the body4.

 You’re also no longer getting all of your body’s supply of blood now, a significant portion of it is now being sent to your fetus.

-If you notice frequent dizziness, lightheadedness and/or heacaches along with other unusual symptoms that pop out of the blue, take note of them and talk to your doctor about them.
+If you notice frequent dizziness, lightheadedness and/or headaches along with other unusual symptoms that pop out of the blue, take note of them and talk to your doctor about them.

 As for headaches, these are often caused by decrease in blood sugar levels during pregnancy, increased levels of estrogen and progesterone in the body, as well as the vessels in your head now being under increased stress due to changes in blood pressure levels.